Let's Get Physical

 - Work out at different times of the day, and then write down how you feel before and after each

-.
-Discover the best time of day to work out. work out
+work out.
+Discover the best time of day to work out.

 - Combine housework with more strenuous activity.
 For example, shuffle, squat, jog or dance while cleaning up.